History of Suresnes: The 1920s

-In June 1922, the mayor's office considered acquiring land on Rue de la Liberté to develop sports activities in the commune but was forced to abandon the idea because of the asking price.
+In June 1922, the mayor's office considered acquiring land on Rue de la Liberté to develop sports activities in the commune.
+Still, it was forced to abandon the idea because of the asking price.
 In July 1930, the Administration of the Seine-et-Oise estates offered the town a 23,700 m² plot of land in Rueil-Malmaison, bordering Suresnes, for 605,000 francs.
-At the time, physical education was part of popular education, but the price of land meant that sportsmen and women could only operate with the support of local authorities or patrons.
+At the time, physical education was part of popular education.
+Still, the price of land meant that sportsmen and women could only operate with the support of local authorities or patrons.
 Suresnes therefore set up a municipal sports office, on which association representatives sat, to deal with questions on the subject, distribute subsidies, and make land available.
-The land acquired in 1930 was not fully available, however, as it was still occupied by a military building.
+The land acquired in 1930 was not fully available, however, as a military building still occupied it.
 The town of Suresnes then invested in other land in Rueil to support soccer, basketball, and tennis, between Rue des Houtraits and Rue Chateaubriand, where a stadium and tennis court were built.
-The municipality also commissioned architects Beaudoin and Lods to prepare a project for an open-air swimming pool to be used as a skating rink in winter, on condition that a subsidy from the French government was forthcoming.
+The municipality also commissioned architects Beaudoin and Lods to prepare a project for an open-air swimming pool to be used as a skating rink in winter, on the condition that a subsidy from the French government would be forthcoming.

 The Jean-Vilar theater (former Albert-Thomas center) in the garden city.

 A municipal office also federates associations for popular education.
-Vocational courses were set up to train and perfect the skills of workers.
+Vocational courses were set up to train and hone workers' skills.
 Around 1930, communal evenings were even organized, with theatrical outings, educational visits, and lectures.
 Music and rhythmic dance schools were also set up.
 Le patrimoine laïque organized nature excursions for teenagers.
-At 2 Boulevard de Versailles, the municipality acquired the former building housing the Café Ribard (on the corner of rue du Pont), and in 1931 set up a space on the second floor to accommodate all these associations for their receptions, exhibitions, and general meetings.
-On May 27, 1938, the Albert-Thomas Center was inaugurated in the Garden City.
+At 2 Boulevard de Versailles, the municipality acquired the former building housing the Café Ribard (on the corner of rue du Pont) and, in 1931, set up a space on the second floor to accommodate all these associations for their receptions, exhibitions, and general meetings.
+On May 27, 1938, the Albert-Thomas Center was inaugurated in Garden City.

 To carry out all these projects, Henri Sellier's municipality needed a great deal of funding, which led some Suresnois to criticize him, either out of opposition or out of concern for good management.
-Henri Sellier responded to these criticisms by pointing out that communes did not have the capital to make investments and, for example, in 1927, the expenditure of 200 million francs at the time only cost one-twentieth of this, thanks to subsidies from the State or the General Council.
+Henri Sellier responded to these criticisms by pointing out that communes did not have the capital to make investments, and, for example, in 1927, an expenditure of 200 million francs at the time cost only one-twentieth of this, thanks to subsidies from the State or the General Council.
 In 1935, despite the devaluation of the franc and heavy charges, he added that Suresnes ranked only 39th out of 79 Paris suburbs in terms of taxation.
 The situation worsened after this date due to unemployment, falling growth, and declining octroi revenues, leading to the postponement of certain projects.
 The mayor covered the deficits with loans.
 René Sordes is an advocate of long-term investment management for the commune.